1 Introduction to Financial Derivatives

 Settlement occurs at contract maturity.
 Daily mark-to-market settlement.

-1.4.3 Swap Contract
+Swap Contract

 Definition

 Options are versatile financial derivatives allowing the holder to buy (call option) or sell (put option) an underlying asset at a predetermined price (strike price) within a specific timeframe.
-The buyer of the option pays a premium to the seller or writer for this right, without the obligation to execute the transaction.
+The buyer of the option pays a premium to the seller (writer) for this right, without the obligation to execute the transaction.

 Types of Options